Carrying a Concealed Firearm

 Affirmative Defense – Concealed Weapons Permit

-It is an affirmative defense to the charge of carrying a concealed firearm under Florida Statute Section 790.01, if the individual has complied with the provisions of Florida Statute Section 790.06 related to a concealed weapons permit.
-This affirmative defense does not apply if the license holder receives notice of suspension of the concealed weapon or firearm license.
+It is an affirmative defense to the charge of carrying a concealed firearm under Florida Statute Section 790.01 if the individual has complied with the provisions of Florida Statute Section 790.06 relating to a concealed weapons permit.

 Additionally, even if you have a concealed weapon permit, you can be arrested for carrying the concealed weapon or firearm in a prohibited place under Section 790.06(12).